Bikeman868/OwinFramework.Middleware/OwinFramework.ExceptionReporter/readme.md

   detailed technical information.
 The public apology page is templated and the default template allows a message to be inserted.
 For many applications you will want to change the template to match the design of the rest of your site.
+* Returns a http status code of 500 (internal server error).
 * Optionally sends email with detailed technical information about the exception that occured.

 ## Configuration